Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Results

 For the third attempt, the pressure of being turned around remains positively associated with success probability (0.033), while the pressure of turning around a higher-ranked rival has a negative coefficient (–0.038).
 This suggests that lifters are more likely to succeed when pressured from below but face greater challenges when attempting to surpass a higher-ranked competitor.
 Columns 3 and 4, which present the results of the IV regression, show consistent patterns with slightly reduced magnitudes and statistical significance.

-Overall, these findings highlight the role of pressure across attempts, with loss aversion playing a key role and overtaking higher-ranked rivals remaining particularly challenging.
-The asymmetry—where upward pressure consistently lowers success probabilities, while downward pressure has neutral or slightly positive effects—is consistent with the loss-averse utility structure assumed in the theoretical framework, whereby individuals exert more effort under pressure from lower-ranked rivals to avoid losses.\footnote{This pattern is also observed in other competitive settings, such as marathons \citep{allen2017reference}.}
+Overall, these findings highlight the role of pressure across attempts, with patterns broadly consistent with loss-averse preferences and overtaking higher-ranked rivals remaining particularly challenging.
+The asymmetry—where upward pressure consistently lowers success probabilities,\footnote{While the conceptual framework predicts that pressure from a higher-ranked rival increases effort, increased effort does not necessarily translate into higher success probabilities.
+In particular, choking under pressure may offset the effort response, resulting in lower observed success rates under upward pressure.} while downward pressure has neutral or slightly positive effects—is consistent with the loss-averse utility structure assumed in the theoretical framework, whereby individuals exert more effort under pressure from lower-ranked rivals to avoid losses.\footnote{This pattern is also observed in other competitive settings, such as marathons \citep{allen2017reference}.}